 Bev is a videographer, reporter, and social media journalist.
 She is interested in multi-platform storytelling that combines print and video in a digital-first newsroom.

-She is currently a reporting fellow at E&E News in D.C. as well as a freelancer for the Associated Press at the White House on the weekends.
+She is currently an editorial fellow at E&E News in D.C. as well as a freelancer for the Associated Press at the White House on the weekends.